amiteshhh/DemoMavenWebProject/README.md

 __2) mvn command unable to download the package due to proxy__

-- Ensure that the maven repository Url is accessible through Browserto rule out url blockage.
+- Ensure that maven repository is accessible through Browser to rule out url blockage.
-- If you are behind corporate proxy, configure proxy as described below
+- If you are behind proxy, configure proxy as described below

     Maven download the package in a special folder `.m2` in the user home directory (typically `C:\Users\[Your_User_Id]\.m2` folder).
     Create/Edit the file `settings.xml` inside it to add proxy and repositories detail.